The64thGamer/cheeseepedia/content/850cz597wcachfpx/content.md

 - Chuck E. Swing
 - Give My Regards to Broadway (Existing Stages)

-**Birthday Break**: The Birthday Break is reused from {{< wiki-link "Chuck E's Rockin' Rhymes" >}}.
+**Birthday Break**: The Birthday Break is reused from [Chuck E's Rockin' Rhymes].
 It could be set to a 1 or 2 minute countdown, which would then lead into the Birthday show.

 ## Production

 #### Studio C Floppy:

-This show's floppy disk for Studio C removed footage of the World Trade Center from 'America' in Segment 2, as the {{< wiki-link "Summertime 2001" >}} DVDs were used.
+This show's floppy disk for Studio C removed footage of the World Trade Center from 'America' in Segment 2, as the [Summertime 2001] DVDs were used.
 When inserting the upgrade floppy, a message would appear on the screen saying
 " SUMMER 2002 SHOW UPDATE FINISHED
  VALID JULY & AUGUST 2002 ONLY!!!!
  THANKS FOR ALL YOUR HARD WORK, KEEP ON MAKING MAGIC!